 Your body feels strong, and light, and energised, and kind of sore in a good way.

-Your skin is glowing, your blood is pumping, and you feel ready to take on the world.
+Your skin is glowing, your blood is pumping, your muscles are humming, and you feel ready to take on the world.

 If you’re tempted to skip your workout, think about the amazing exercise benefits you’ll also be missing out on.

 Remind yourself how amazing, strong and energised you’ll feel in just an hour from now if you work out.

 #10: If you’re sleep deprived or sick, give it a miss